EmileTrotignon/blog/monad.md

 computations that can depend on other special computations of the same kind.
 Computations are nicely expressed by let-bindings instead of anonymous functions, and in OCaml we have them even for special computations.

+Applicative functors is a weaker interface that provides a way to make a special computations that are guaranteed not to depend on other special computations.